ALTIBASE/Documents/3rd Party Guide for Altibase/eng/Spring Data JPA With Hibernate 6.4 User's Guide for Altibase.md

 ### Add AltibaseDialect Dependency

 Starting from Hibernate 6.4, the AltibaseDialect has been added to hibernate-community-dialect.
 Therefore, add a dependency on "hibernate-community-dialect" with a version of 6.4 or above.
-(If users are using Hibernate version under 6.4, users need to manually compile and add the AltibaseDialect.)
+(If users are using Hibernate version under 6.4, they will need to manually compile and add the AltibaseDialect.)

 ```xml
 <dependency>